saikyun/cljs-vscode-extension-hello-world/README.md

 Compile (this takes a couple of second, later we'll learn how to reduce the compile time by using `watch`!):\
 `shadow-cljs compile dev`

-Start debugging (`Debug > Start Debugging`) if you're asked, select "Node.js" as environment.
+Start debugging (`Debug > Start Debugging`)
+'re asked, select "Node.js" as environment.

 Run the command by opening the command palette (`View > Command Palette...`), then write "Hello World" and press Enter.